David-Koi/sectorWars/README.md

 Here is my technical test for a selection process by SectorAlarm company.

-First at all tou need clone my project in your computer.
+First at all you need clone my project in your computer.

                             INSTRUCTIONS TO CLONE AND EXECUTE